 Year 1 modules include:

-The module introduces students to the accounting and finance principles with examples from Events, Leisure, Tourism and the broader Creative Industries sector.
+The module introduces you to financial decision making principles and financial analysis of business performance with examples from Events, Leisure, Tourism, Culture and the broader Creative Industries sector.

-Finally, the module will explore links, between accounting, financial statement analysis, corporate accounts and financial strategy, using different cases in the context of Events, Leisure, Tourism and the broader Creative Industries, to illuminate understanding.
+Finally, you will explore links between finance, corporate governance, strategic financial decision making, company value and transactions, using different cases in the context of Events, Leisure, Tourism, Culture and the broader Creative Industries, to illuminate understanding.